UW-POLS501/2018/content/_index.md

 For questions regarding the content of the course, ask and answer them on our [Slack](https://uwpolsmethods.slack.com/) channel.
 If you have a question about the topic, it is likely that someone else had the same question.
-Posting questions and answers publicly allows us all to learn from each these questions and answers.
+Posting questions and answers publicly allows us all to learn from each of these questions and answers.

 Reserve emails to the instructors for personal matters.